OlivierSohn/hamazed/imj-audio/README.md

 - caring about memory locality / alignment to make algorithms run faster,
 - using dynamic optimization where necessary (for example in convolution reverb)

-It used double precision arithmetic, so as to drastically reduce the numeric noise due to floating point approximations.
+It used double precision arithmetic, so as to reduce the numeric noise.

 It features: